-Since 2005, Memorial Sloan Kettering’s innovative Communication Skills Training Program and Research Laboratory (Comskil) has been teaching surgeons, oncologists, nurses, and others at MSK and other institutions how to communicate with people who have cancer and their families in a productive and sensitive manner.
-As the nation’s first formally structured communications initiative at a comprehensive cancer center, the program aims to find the most effective and lasting approaches for guiding clinicians at all career stages in serving people with cancer.
-Each year, more than 100 people participate in a Comskil training.
+Since 2005, Memorial Sloan Kettering’s innovative Comskil program has been teaching clinicians, across all disciplines, how to communicate with cancer patients and their families in challenging situations.
+As the nation’s first formally structured communication initiative at a comprehensive cancer center, the program aims to find the most effective and lasting approaches for guiding clinicians in serving patients across the cancer trajectory.
+Each year, more than 100 clinicians participate in our Comskil training program.

 Among the areas of instruction covered are:

-The Comskil program is primarily offered to nurses, faculty, and medical trainees at MSK.
-However, courses that are open to clinicians from outside MSK are held about once a year.
-If you are interested in learning more, please contact the Comskil program at email@example.com or 646-888-0001.
+The Comskil program is primarily offered to nurses, faculty, medical trainees, advanced practice providers and other staff who regularly interact with patients at MSK.
+Training opportunities are occasionally offered to clinicians at other institutions as well.
+If you are interested in learning more, please contact the Comskil program at [email protected].

 Bylund Cl, Brown RF, Bialer PA, Levin TT, Lubrano di Ciccone B, Kissane DW.
 Developing and implementing an advanced communication training program in oncology at a comprehensive cancer center.
 J Cancer Educ 2011 Dec;26(4):604-11.

 Banerjee, S. C., Staley, J. M., Howell, F., Malling, C., Moreno, A., Kotsen, C., Parikh, D., & Parker, P. A. (2021).
 Communicating effectively via tele-oncology (Comskil TeleOnc): A guide for best practices for communication skills in virtual cancer care.
 Journal of Cancer Education : The Official Journal of the American Association for Cancer Education, 1–6.
 Advance online publication.